DevExpress-Examples/winforms-assign-popupmenu-to-dropdownbutton/Readme.md

 # WinForms Popup Menu - How to use a popup menu as the dropdown of DropDownButton

 The [WinForms DropDownButton](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.DropDownButton) control is a push button with an associated popup control.
-This example demonstrates how to display a popup menu when the dropdown button is clicked.
+This example demonstrates how to display a popup menu when the drop-down button is clicked.
 The example demonstrates how to customize the `DropDownButton` at design-time and runtime.

 Use the [DropDownButton.DropDownControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.DropDownButton.DropDownControl) property to assign a [PopupMenu](https://docs.devexpress.com/WindowsForms/DevExpress.XtraBars.PopupMenu) to a [DropDownButton](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.DropDownButton) control.